maxakash/Jan-Dhan-Darshak/README.md

 ## Features to be Implemented ##

     -Text to speech feature.
-    Giving options to user whether to use text or audio for results
+    -Giving options to user whether to use text or audio for results -Implementing Navigation features like Add missing Banks Suggestion and Favouraite Locations and support feature etc